 My overall playtime for Variable Barricade was around 50-60 hours, give or take.
 I found the common route longer than I expected, and it took me three days to clear everything (RABI scenes included) before I started playing the individual routes.
 As for the LI routes, it took me around 4-5 hours to finish each one of them.

-Hibari, as the protagonist, was no doubt excellent, but what helped flesh out her character more were her interactions with her bossy bffs Tsumugi and Noa.
-I always looked forward to the scenes where the three would huddle up together and discuss (read: interrogate) Hibari’s love life.
-While Tsumugi tries to push her fangirl fantasy on what ideal relationships should be (according to the mangas she reads lol), Noa is there to give a more straightforward advice and bluntly lays out what Hibari tries to deny.
-Tbh, Hibari could not have wished for better friends!♥️
+Hibari, being a voiced protagonist, was undoubtedly enjoyable to experience.
+However, what helped flesh out her character more were her interactions with her bossy bffs, Tsumugi and Noa.
+I always looked forward to the scenes where the three of them would huddle up together and discuss (read: interrogate) Hibari’s love life.
+While Tsumugi tried to push her fangirl fantasy of ideal relationships (according to the mangas she read, lol), Noa was there to give more straightforward advice and bluntly lay out the *harsh truths* to Hibari.
+To be honest, the heroine could not have wished for better friends!♥️

 As expected from Nao Kojima, the found-family trope in Variable Barricade was impeccably top-notch.
 I loved the guys’ i-gotchur-back bro-bondings so much!
 Their bickering was golden, and seeing Hibari and Kasuga blend in with the four trouble makers was the icing on the cake.

 Do I recommend this game?
 YES.

 Variable Barricade offers a very fun, fluid, and endearing narrative that’ll scratch every otome gamer’s rom-com itch.
 Definitely get this game if you want to experience a light-hearted yet engaging story, amped-up with some really hilarious romantic shenanigans.
 With its adorable cast of characters, beautiful art, and top-tier voice acting, I have no doubt this game will become a staple title for otome lovers in the west.
 I absolutely enjoyed this game, and would 100% replay it again!